 For both crafts, the hooks and needles can be made from a variety of materials and in a variety of price-points.
 If you want to get started with either craft, investing in the hooks or needles can be easy and inexpensive.

-Crochet vs knitting stitches
+Crochet vs Knitting Stitches

 Using hooks versus needles generally ends up creating different stitches and fabrics.
 Because crochet uses a single hook, stitches are generally made one at a time.
-Sometimes crochet is described as making interlocking loops that can resemble small knots one at a time.
-In knitting, multiple loops are held on one needle and worked to the other needles in rows or rounds.

-Both crafts use a variety of stitches.
-In crochet, stitches can vary depending on how many times you yarn over and how you manipulate your hook as you make the stitch.
-They can also vary depending upon where you place your hook.
-Crochet stitches can easily vary in height.
 Because you can put your hook in different places, crochet stitches also move easily in different directions.
 In one popular form of crochet, free-form crochet, stitches are placed wherever the crocheter desires without following a pattern.

 Knitting has also been described as making interlocking loops.
 The difference is that in knitting usually multiple loops are “live” and worked in rows or rounds at one time.
-There are variations.
-You can work just a few knitted stitches at once such as when starting a project in the round.

 Knitting uses two basic stitches – the knit stitch and the purl stitch.
 Then, as in crochet, there are lots of variations to produce different effects.

-Ok, this may be a little biased, but it seems the consensus is that crochet is easier to learn than knitting.
 One hook is easier to handle than two needles at first.
-Also, there is less risk of dropping stitches in crochet.
+Also, there is less risk of a dropped stitch in crochet.
 If you drop your hook, there is only one live loop of yarn that can unravel.
-In knitting, you work the project from one needle to the other.
-If you drop stitches from one of the needles, you can risk all of those loops unraveling.

-In crochet, it is easy to remove the hook on purpose too.
-You really don’t need to use a stitch holder when you remove the hook.
 The loops almost never fall out.
 Or, if they do, it’s only a few loops that come out.
 This makes it easier to fix and recover from mistakes in crochet.
 If only a few loops unravel, it is easy to make them again.

-With knitting, you will need to put your knitting project on a stitch holder or some other method of holding the knitting if you want to remove your hook.
-One other method is to work on circular needles.
+One other method is to work on circular knitting needles.
 When you want to take a break, you can slide the knitting project on the wire connecting the two needles.
 The needles are then much less likely to fall out.
-If a needle does fall out and some stitches unravel though, it is harder to repair.
-You will need to place all of the loops back on the needles and correct for any stitches that have fallen out.

-To take the counterargument for a bit, some say knitting is easier to learn because there are only two basic stitches.
 Once you have the knit stitch and the purl stitch down, you can create all kinds of knitted patterns.
 And, others say knitting patterns are easier to read than crochet patterns for this reason as well.

 Is Crochet Faster than Knitting?